dwbutler/logstash-logger/README.md

 ## Breaking changes

 ### Version 0.5+ (Unreleased)
-The `source` key has been replaced with `host` to better match the latest logstash.
+ * The `source` event key has been replaced with `host` to better match the latest logstash.

 ### Version 0.4+
 `LogStash::Event` uses the v1 format starting version 1.2+.
 If you're using the v1, you'll need to install